rajatgarg-bst/hackathon/GameHub_Presentation.md

 # Game Hub - A Collection of Classic Games
-## Modern Web Application Built with React
+## Modern Web Application Built with React & AI
+### Hackathon Project

 ---

 # Overview
 - A modern web application featuring a collection of classic games
 - Built with React and modern web technologies
+- Developed with AI assistance using Cursor.ai
 - Available at: https://hackathon-ashy-eight.vercel.app/

 ---

 # Key Features
 - Collection of 14+ classic games
 - Global search functionality
-- Responsive design
 - Modern UI with animations
 - Recent games tracking
-- Customizable themes

 ---